What Is Adventures In Learning?

 - Great Decisions Discussion Group

 Great Decisions is America’s largest discussion program on world affairs, designed by the Foreign Policy Association to bring people together in study groups to discuss, debate and learn about important global challenges of our time.
-SCNOVA sponsors a group each year which meets 1 morning a month for 8 months during 2022.
+SCNOVA sponsors a group each year which meets 1 morning a month for 8 months during the year.
 Limited to 25 participants to allow discussion, there is no fee for the program but a briefing book purchase is required.
 Click here for more information, or to register.

 - Caregivers Support Group